rdowner/amiga-freeware-archive-abandoned/README.md

 [Web frontend](web) for browsing and searching the archive.

-[AWS SAM application](backend-app) for the backend services, including full CloudFormation setup
+[AWS SAM application](backend-app) for the backend services.

+[CloudFormation](cloudformation) for AWS resources not specifically part of the backend app, such as the data storage.

 [Import tooling](import-tools) for importing artifacts and metadata into the archive.